joshuafinch/Personal-Website/content/post/handling-multiple-environments-in-ios.md

 Having seen how myself and other developers have managed applications that need to connect to different environments, with different settings for each configuration, there are various ways this can be achieved.

-One of the ways i've seen this done is by creating another target, and separate application executable.
+One of the ways I've seen this done is by creating another target, and separate application executable.
 Personally I find this error-prone as it relies on each of the application developers remembering to add their source files to each application target as they're created.
 It also makes it harder to reason as a tester of the application, whether a release version will be using the same code as the development version, barring expected configuration changes.

-Another way i've seen this problem tackled, was to have separate configuration source code files - and allow the build process to switch between them using a run script as a part of an Xcode scheme, or as a build script as a part of the target.
+Another way I've seen this problem tackled, was to have separate configuration source code files - and allow the build process to switch between them using a run script as a part of an Xcode scheme, or as a build script as a part of the target.
 Like the above solution, this can work but it is also prone to similar errors.
 When developing with these separate files - you need to make sure they're kept in-sync, can all compile, and behave as expected.
 You will have no guarantee that the run/build scripts will copy and replace the file with the correct configuration; and it creates source-level changes each time you need to do a build will affect your version control.

 There is a better way that doesn't make source-level changes at build time, and as such won't mess about with your files in version control.
 It also won't have the problem of multiple targets, with different build settings, different run/build scripts, and different files being compiled.